Earnings-related pensions help you in different life situations. In this section you can read about the different pension benefits.

 Old-age pension

-You can retire on an old-age pension when you reach the retirement age of your birth year.
-In other words, your year of birth determines when you can retire on an old-age pension.
-The later you retire, the higher your monthly pension will be.
+An earnings-related pension provides you with a secure income after your working life.
+You can retire at the earliest when you reach the statutory retirement age for your age group.
+Your year of birth therefore determines when you can retire.
+The older you are when you retire, the higher your pension will be.

 Partial old-age pension

 When you are on a partial old-age pension, you can decide yourself how much you want to work.
-You can retire on a partial old-age pension as of age 61.
+To qualify for a partial old-age pension, you must have been born in or before 1963 and be at least 61 years old.
+The minimum age rises to 62 for those born in 1964 .
 The part of your pension that you take out early (before you reach your retirement) age will be permanently reduced.

 Rehabilitation or disability pension